Restorative Justice: Cornerstone of Equity at Camp

 After they shared, I asked the staff member to share his perspective and what he made of their thoughts.
 He apologized, and explained how he hadn't realized they didn’t want to play by traditional rules and didn’t mean to make them feel bad.
 The girls all looked at each other and nodded.
 They said, “It’s okay.
 We get it.
 Next time we can ask to play differently.”
 We all sat with that for a minute and then the staff member made a joke and the girls all laughed with him.
 We hung out and chatted about other things for a while before all walking over to the beginning of the night game together.

 The story I just described is just one of many circles I have participated in at camp.
 At Stomping Ground, we talk a lot about how living in community means conflict is inevitable.
-That being said, we do not push it under the rug or shy away from it.
+That being said, it is not something we push under the rug or shy away from.
 At Stomping Ground, conflict is seen as a tool for innovation and connection.
 We embrace conflict to form trust with one another and build stronger, more empathetic communities and relationships.

 Thinking about this circle specifically, I am considering what may have happened if Stomping Ground did not have a restorative conflict resolution system in place in place.
 It is possible that after hearing the concerns of those three campers, I may have said, “Okay.
 Thanks for telling me.”
 Then go directly to the staff member they were upset with and tell him that he couldn’t make jokes with campers because he was being perceived as rude.